iirfanansarii/Recreated-Task-Manager-Project/README.md

-# Build Task Manager Project Interface 🚀🚀
+# Created Task Manager Project Interface 🚀🚀
-Here i've created task manager project interface only..
+Here i've created task manager project interface using angular ..

 ## To Do:
 * Create an angualr project using command line